Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Instrumental Time Series Regression

-Similarly, we can extend \cref{prop:ts-niv} to more general time series models, too. \begin{restatable}[Identification with nuisance regressor relaxing the VAR assumption]{proposition}{tsNivgen} Consider a process $S = \vecin{I_t^\top, X_t^\top, H_t^\top, Y_t^\top}^\top_{t\in\Z}$ satisfying \cref{eq:structural-Y,assump:S_stable,assump:inst_indep_of_noise,assump:empirical_moments}.
-Let $\cZ_t \coloneqq \{Y_{t-1}\}$ and $\cI_t \coloneqq \{I_{t-2},\ldots, I_{t-m-1}\}$ for an $m \geq 1$.
-Then, (i), (ii), and (iii) from \cref{prop:ts-niv} hold. \end{restatable} So far, we have focused on estimating causal effects.
+\Cref{eq:structural-Y} allows for binary covariates or instruments.
+The assumed model in $\cref{eq:structural-Y}$ does not allow for the response $Y_t$ to be binary, though \cref{thm:CIV_general,thm:NIV_general} readily extend to other parameterizations of the parameter of interest. {Another generalization that is possible, is to let $\beta_t$ change over time.
+We show in \cref{app:time-inhomogeneous-effect} that one can also develop estimating equations for this setting.}

+So far, we have focused on estimating causal effects.
 Knowledge of such causal effects can be of interest in itself.
 In the following section, we discuss that they can also be used for prediction and forecasting under interventions.